-Steam station irons are becoming more popular these days and are generally pricier than a more basic, traditional iron.
+Steam station irons are becoming more popular and are generally pricier than a more basic, traditional iron.
 If you do a lot of ironing – or if you're after a superior product that gets the job done quickly, easily and without fuss – then one of these is a worthwhile investment.